You care about your driver’s center of gravity. You may not realize it yet, but you do.

 I will concede that this sort of science-y stuff can be a little bit boring, and it certainly hasn’t helped my cause any that the golf companies have tossed the phrase center of gravity around so much that it’s basically lost all meaning (while at the same time losing your interest).

 But bear with me guys, keep your eyes open and read on, this CG stuff…it’s really interesting.
 And it’s not interesting because I said so, it’s interesting because, whether you know it or not, it’s a large part of the reason why you’re playing the driver you’re playing today.

 So what exactly is Center of Gravity, and why exactly do I think it’s so damn important?
 Let’s get to it.

 Center of Gravity (CG or CoG) is the point at which all of the weight of an object appears to be concentrated.
 An object can be balanced on a small flat point placed directly beneath its center of gravity.

 That may sound complicated, but it really comes down to balance.
 Ever balanced anything on the tip of your finger, or as the R&D guys occasionally do, the tip of a pen?
 The physical point at which an object is perfectly balanced…where it doesn’t tip over one way or another and crash to the floor, that’s its center of gravity.

-You might not think that a physics lesson most of learned on a playground teeter totter would be relevant to a golf club performance discussion, but not only is it relevant, it's at the very center of the discussion.
+You might not think that a physics lesson most have learned on a playground teeter totter would be relevant to a golf club performance discussion, but not only is it relevant, it’s at the very center of the discussion.